theholla/bikerides4u.com/README.md

 # Shift2Bikes Ride Map

-This web app pings the Shift2Bikes calendar API on a regular cadence and displays bike rides on an interactive map.
+This web app pings the Shift2Bikes calendar API and displays bike rides on an interactive map.
 Users can apply filters to find rides that are relevant to them.

 ## Current UI